Destinations Greece Athens

 Old money · The polished part · Books, jewelry, martinis

-The polished side of Athens — leafy squares, neoclassical and Bauhaus apartment blocks, real bookshops (Stoa tou Vivliou), jewelry, and the address most Athenians who can afford it live in.
-Lykavittos Hill rises from the back of the neighbourhood; take the funicular up at sunset (€7.50).
-Stays here run mid-€€€ and up; Coco-Mat Athens BC at the Hilton edge is the upmarket pick.
+The polished side — leafy squares, neoclassical and Bauhaus blocks, bookshops, jewellers, the address Athenians with money actually live at.
+Lykavittos rises behind it; take the funicular up at sunset.
 Stuffier than Koukaki, less stagy than Plaka.
 The grown-up base.

 Lykavittos at sunsetReal bookshops€€€ stays